AgoraIO-Community/tutoring-reference-app/README.md

     return tokenName
 ```

-Then we are ready to start the transcribing.
+Now we are ready to start transcribing.
 You can find more details about all the configurations that you should set up [here](https://documenter.getpostman.com/view/6319646/SVSLr9AM#92041cab-1f45-4ff3-83a5-601fa06a0427).

-Here are some key features for our configuration
+Here are some key features for our configuration:

 * We can transcribe in English and Spanish
-* Store in a folder called rtt
+* We store the transcription in a folder named rtt

 ```python
 def start_transcription(channel):